mtlynch/mtlynch.io/content/posts/digitizing/index.md

 If I were doing this again, I'd use a static site generator like Hugo or Jekyll.
 I initially thought I needed something like MediaGoblin or ClipBucket to be able to play video in the browser, but modern browsers can play video natively as long as you encode your video in a supported format.

 * Put the zips on Google Cloud Storage
-* ClipBucket
-  * Created an Ansible role
-  * Realized it's a pain to install.
-It turns out that they make their money provisioning servers, so they weren't that interested in making it easy to self-host.
 * MediaGoblin
   * Realized I can transcode ahead of time
   * Faster if the client can hit GCS directly